 In January of 1940, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.

-From about 1941, it was the home of Thomas MacAllister Wallace and his wife, Edna D. (Cayouette/Cowett) Black Wallace, who operated it as a lodging house.
+From about 1941, 40 Hereford was the home of Thomas MacAllister Wallace and his wife, Edna D. (Cayouette/Cowett) Black Wallace, who operated it as a lodging house.
 They previously had lived at 12 Haviland.
 They continued to live at 40 Hereford until about 1948.

 In October of 1948, William Karmazine filed for (and subsequently received) permission to convert the property from a lodging house into a private vocational school to be operated by Miss Farmer’s School of Cookery.
 The filing was made in anticipation of the property’s sale.

-In June of 1978, Eugene W. Friedrich, trustee of the 40 Hereford Street Trust, purchased 40 Hereford from MFSC Inc. In August of 1978, the 40 Hereford Street Trust filed for (and subsequently received) permission to convert the property into six apartments.
+On June 14, 1978, 40 Hereford was purchased from the school by Eugene W. Friedrich, trustee of the 40 Hereford Street Trust.
+In August of 1978, the trust filed for (and subsequently received) permission to convert the property into six apartments.

-In December of 1978, it converted the apartments into six condominium units, the Forty Hereford Street Condominium.
+On December 21, 1978, it converted the apartments into six condominium units, the Forty Hereford Street Condominium.